geshan/geshan.github.com/posts/2020-11-20-nodejs-with-docker.md

 * In services, the web service has `target:dev` being sent so that we build only for the dev stage not production
 * The current directory `.` is mounted to the docker container at `/src` so the changes will be reflected in the container too.
 * We changed the `npm start` command in the Docker with Node.js to use `nodemon` as we wil use docker compose only for development.
 * We pass in only one environment variable `NODE_ENV` as `dev` other environment variables for instance database credentials can also be passed in as environment variables.
+In this tutorial, you can learn more about [docker compose environment varaibles](/blog/2023/08/docker-compose-environment-variables/) and ways to pass it.

 We will be using `BUILDKIT` to build docker containers with docker-compose too.
 To use BUILKIT with docker-compose while building the docker container we can execute the command below: